‘Shaky and nervous’: WA entrepreneurs face uncertainty after SVB bust

 Like many entrepreneurs who banked with Silicon Valley Bank before its spectacular meltdown earlier this month, Seattle startup founder Justin Beals is trying to prep for a post-SVB world.

 SVB reopened Monday, thanks to a federal rescue plan that ensured all SVB deposits, and the bank may be sold, in whole or in parts, to other banks.
-Despite those assurances, however, many SVB customers — and many others opwho run in that same kind of high-risk, high-reward entrepreneurial venture — are preparing for a decidedly different financial environment.
+Despite those assurances, however, many SVB customers — and many others who run in that same kind of high-risk, high-reward entrepreneurial venture — are preparing for a decidedly different financial environment.

 Beals, CEO of Seattle-based security compliance startup Strike Graph, still has most of his company’s deposits at SVB.
 But he’s closely watching federal efforts to find a buyer for the failed California bank and has set up alternative bank accounts in the event that “Silicon Valley Bank is winding down.”